-In all three investigated areas, a higher frequency of colonies with small diameters was observed.
+In all three investigated areas, a higher frequency of colonies with small diameter was observed.
 In NE area the modal class was 7mm (12%), followed by 8mm (11%), whereas in CE and SW zones the modal class was 6mm (14% and 20%).
 In NE area the diameter distributions showed significant positive kurtosis and skewness, emphasizing a higher frequency of smaller sized colonies.